ibkrm/aws-sa-pro-notes/docs/permission-and-accounts/permission-boundaries.md

 - IAM permission boundaries does not affect **RESOURCE POLICIES** (only **IDENTITY POLICY**)
 - Permission boundaries don't GRANT any access but define maximum **permissions** an  **identity** can receive

+> SCP only applies to identities in the account
 ### Use Cases
 - **Delegation Problems - IAM administrator permissions**
     - apply permission boundary policy for user